CAP FAQ - Frequently Asked Questions

 13. Do all animals find homes?

 CAP finds homes for thousands of animals each year and has one of the highest adoption rates in the nation.
 We wish that every individual animal could be helped, but there are more animals than there are people to adopt them.
 Because of this sad fact, homeless animals in Houston shelters are euthanized every day.
 The fault does not lie with the shelters.
 Owners who allow their unaltered animals to run the streets contribute greatly to the pet overpopulation crisis.
-CAP is committed to saving as many animals as possible and, therefore, has created very successful adoption programs, such as the Weekend Sponsor Program, Foster Homes Program and off-site adoption locations, to ensure as many animals as possible find loving homes.
-PLEASE SPAY OR NEUTER YOUR OWN COMPANION ANIMALS AND ENCOURAGE OTHERS TO DO THE SAME!!!
+CAP is committed to saving as many animals as possible and, therefore, has created very successful adoption programs, such as the Foster Homes Program, to ensure as many animals as possible find loving homes.
+Please SPAY OR NEUTER your own companion animals abad encourage others to do the same!

 14. Are there fees to surrender an animal?